-For the team at Clean Power Research — a company that helps customers around the world utilize renewable energy and technology — sustainability is something that can be found everywhere, even in the small ways we care for our workspaces.
+For the team at Clean Power Research — a company that helps customers around the world utilize renewable energy and technology — sustainability is something that can be found everywhere, even in the small ways people care for their workspaces.

 From cutting deals to bring large-scale solar energy to low-income communities to implementing food waste programs in the team’s Bellevue office, environmental sustainability at Clean Power Research is a living, breathing practice of moving the world just a little bit closer to a better place every day.